 If so, how frequently are contracts reviewed and by whom?
 Describe the necessity of the access provided to contractors to the system and whether clearance is required.
 If Privacy Roles and Responsibilities have been established to restrict certain users to different access levels, please describe the roles and associated access levels.
 Explain the need for VA contractors to have access to the PII.

-This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.

-CCD Analyzer is a Diameter Health COTS application purchased through Four Points Technology, LLC (4Points) and hosted in the 4Points GovCloud environment specifically to meet VA technical and administrative safeguards.
+Health Data Quality Tool is an Availity (previously Diameter Health) COTS application purchased through Four Points Technology, LLC (4Points) and hosted in the 4Points GovCloud environment specifically to meet VA technical and administrative safeguards.
 All members of the 4Points team, a VA contractor, that have access to the environment have completed VA Privacy and Security Training, have undergone background checks, signed the Contractor Rules of Behavior, a NDA and are operating under BAA.
 Contracts are reviewed at least annually by the Author prior to submitting the Task Order, and also reviewed by the Contracting Officer, and Technology Acquisition Center (TAC).